clrfund/monorepo/CONTRIBUTING.md

 - Start work on a contribution that was already asked for, or that you’ve already discussed, in an issue
 - A pull request doesn’t have to represent finished work.
 It’s usually better to open a pull request early on, so others can watch or give feedback on your progress.
 Just mark it as a “WIP” (Work in Progress) in the subject line.
 You can always add more commits later.

-If the project is on GitHub, here’s how to submit a pull request:
+Here’s how to submit a pull request:

 1) Fork the repository and clone it locally.
 Connect your local to the original “upstream” repository by adding it as a remote.
 Pull in changes from “upstream” often so that you stay up to date so that when you submit your pull request, merge conflicts will be less likely.
 2) Create a branch for your edits.